 Getting your car ready for winter, also known as winterizing your car, is probably the most forward-thinking winter driving tip here.
 While it is recommended that you do this in the fall, if winter’s here, there is still time to get started.
 While this process might seem intimidating, it’s not that complex.

 An ordinary first step people take in this process is installing winter tires.
-This is a fantastic start, as you can use the winter tire insurance discount by installing winter snow tires.
+This is a fantastic start, as you can save on your car insurance with the winter tire insurance discount by installing winter snow tires.
 However, this is only one of many things you can do to make your car safe.
 Some other steps that you can take to winterize your car include:

 This winter driving tip refers to brushing the snow and ice off your vehicle before you drive around, usually with a snow brush if you have one.
 Make sure all snow and ice are removed so you can see, and ensure you’re using your defroster and defogger as well.